In Georgia, DUI Consequences Can Be Serious

 Some drivers who are facing a lengthy suspension may elect to install an ignition interlock device on their vehicle and avoid the suspension altogether.
 The 30-day time limit applies as well

-If you took the officer’s test, then you may only be facing a 30-day suspension, with eligibility for a work permit.
+If you took the officer’s test, and this is your first arrest, then you may only be facing a 30-day suspension, with eligibility for a work permit.